Cointegration without Unit Roots: Abstract

 \section{Abstract}

-It has been known since Elliott (1998) that efficient methods of inference on cointegrating relationships break down when autoregressive roots are near but not exactly equal to unity.
-This paper addresses this problem within the framework of a VAR with non-unit roots.
-We develop a characterisation of cointegration, based on the impulse response function implied by the VAR, that remains meaningful even when roots are not exactly unity.
-Under this characterisation, the long-run equilibrium relationships between the series are identified with a subspace associated to the largest characteristic roots of the VAR.
-We analyse the asymptotics of maximum likelihood estimators of this subspace, thereby generalising Johansen's (1995) treatment of the cointegrated VAR with exactly unit roots.
-Inference is complicated by nuisance parameter problems similar to those encountered in the context of predictive regressions, and can be dealt with by approaches familiar from that setting.
+It has been known since Elliott (1998) that standard methods of inference on cointegrating relationships break down entirely when autoregressive roots are near but not exactly equal to unity.
+We consider this problem within the framework of a structural VAR, arguing this it is as much a problem of identification failure as it is of inference.
+We develop a characterisation of cointegration based on the impulse response function, which allows long-run equilibrium relationships to remain identified even in the absence of exact unit roots.
+Our approach also provides a framework in which the structural shocks driving the common persistent components continue to be identified via long-run restrictions, just as in an SVAR with exact unit roots.
+We show that inference on the cointegrating relationships is affected by nuisance parameters, in a manner familiar from predictive regression; indeed the two problems are asymptotically equivalent.
+By adapting the approach of Elliott, Müller and Watson (2015) to our setting, we develop tests that robustly control size while sacrificing little power (relative to tests that are efficient in the presence of exact unit roots).